Bon Bon

 Johnny Warrington

-Best remembered as vocalist for Jan Savitt’s orchestra, Bon Bon[1] was among the first three African-American singers to tour with a white band.[2]
-After a very successful career as a member of the Three Keys in the early 1930s, Bon Bon joined Savitt’s orchestra on radio later that decade and proved popular as Savitt’s featured vocalist when the band went out on its own in early 1938.
+Best remembered for his work with Jan Savitt’s orchestra, Bon Bon was among the first three African-American singers to tour with a white band.[1]
+After a very successful career as a member of the Three Keys in the early 1930s, Bon Bon joined Savitt’s radio orchestra and proved popular as its featured vocalist when the band went out on its own in early 1938.
 Discrimination plagued his time with Savitt, however, and he eventually returned to his native Philadelphia.
 After making one more attempt to sing with a white orchestra in 1944 and facing the same problems, he settled back in Philadelphia permanently, where he worked locally before finally retiring from show business in 1951.

 Born George Tunnell, Bon Bon grew up in the Philadelphia area and began singing as a child, making appearances on The Horn and Hardart Children’s Hour program on local station WCAU in the late 1920s.[2]
 In the early 1930s, he teamed up with pianist Bob Pease and electric guitarist John “Slim” Furnell to form the Three Keys.
 Using no written arrangements, the trio featured harmony singing and a unique sound described as a “new mode of instrumentation.”